codeaway23/face-similarity/README.md

 4. Should train for more number of epochs and on a bigger subset of the data.
 5. Should try finding ways to screen out combinations better/more efficiently to make the dataset more balanced.
 6. Image augmentation hampers the training.
+7. Similarity metric is based on the sigmoid activation value found in the last layer.
+Instead, similarity metrics used in image processing can be used like SSIM, earth movers distance, etc.